dfsxzj/homepage/_news/announcement_1.md

 related_posts: false
 ---

-Awarded the [BYD Scholarship](https://mp.weixin.qq.com/s/nuZ7sMR5UcDOL9nvkcB3ZQ) at Renmin University of China for 2024-2025
+Awarded the <a href="https://mp.weixin.qq.com/s/nuZ7sMR5UcDOL9nvkcB3ZQ">BYD Scholarship</a> at Renmin University of China for 2024-2025